Teyras/MT/text/chapters/110_analysis.md

 Jails[@FreeBSDJail] (featured since 2000) expand on the concept of chroots.
-In addition to confining a process to a part of the filesystem, they also provide network and process isolation and time, memory and disk usage limits[@FreeBSDRLimit].
+In addition to confining a process to a part of the filesystem, they also provide network and process isolation and time, memory, and disk usage limits[@FreeBSDRLimit].

 Many other UNIX systems also have their own implementations of jails, e.g.,